Aerodynamics at the Particle Level: The Coand a effect

 The Coand\v{a} effect is exploited in the design of large flue pipes in some pipe organs.\footnote{Organ builder Bill Visscher, private communication.} These pipes are like huge whistles and can, if they are overblown, sound the octave rather than the fundamental tone.
 Anyone who has played an Irish tinwhistle knows this effect.
 Much of the awesome power of the grand organ, however, comes from the volume of the bass notes.
 The pipe sounds when a sheet of air is blown over the mouth.
 Some of this air enters the pipe and of course it must also exit.
 The only exit from these closed pipes is the mouth itself.
 The exit path, then, starts at the top of the mouth of the pipe.
 The unwanted octave sounds when air exiting from the mouth interferes with the wind sheet entering the pipe.
 How, then, to avoid this interference?

 Some organs utilize what are called {\em beards} to direct the air flowing out of the pipe away from the air entering from the air chest.
 A beard is a circular dowel mounted between the ears on each side of the mouth.
 As the air exits, it tends to flow in the general direction of the beard but the beard is located so that the main flow passes {\em over} it.
 As the surface of the beard curves away from the flow, a low pressure is created on the top of the beard.
 This low pressure area attracts the flow and keeps it from interfering with the flow entering the pipe.
 Figure \ref{fig:beard} illustrates this.
+The precise location and size of the beard also affect the timbre of the pipe\textquotesingle s sound.